FujiNetWIFI/fujinet-config/README.md

 ## Compiling on the Apple IIgs

+These instructions allow Apple IIgs users to build native GS/OS versions of CONFIG.
+Note that for generating the firmware version, instructions under __Compiling on the Apple II__ above still apply.

 Two makefiles allow building GS/OS versions of CONFIG:

 * Makefile.apple2gs builds a standalone ORCA shell EXE which can then be installed in the Utilities folder.